“If ye are prepared, ye shall not fear.”

 - Yoga or exercise.
 Exercise improves both body and mental function.
 Studies show that 30 minutes of aerobic activity is as effective at treating depression and anxiety as Prozac.

 - Meditation or mindfulness practices.
 Studies show that, among other things, meditation increases energy and focus, lowers blood pressure and improves the immune system.
-Two of my favorite places for guided meditation are Meditate with Phil and Mindfulness Plus.
-Mindfulness Plus has short, about 20 min long sessions that build one upon the other, so start at the beginning.
-Or you can try a meditation app.
-Sattva is the #1 app on iTunes.
+I got started with Mindfulness Plus for guided meditation.
+Eachout 20 minute session builds one upon the other, so start at the beginning.
+Now I like to use the Insight Timer App, where I can tailor each session to how much time I have or what I want to focus on.

 I’ve been using Buddhify for over a year.
 It’s especially good when you don’t have a lot of time.